BrennanB/quartz/content/Design/Solidworks/SolidWorks Setup/Get Better Measurements.md

   - Solidworks
   - CAD
 ---
-The measure tool in SolidWorks defaults to showing 2 decimal places, which I find restricting.
+The measure tool in SolidWorks defaults to showing 2 decimal places, which can be restrictive.
 Typically when I'm working in CAD, I like to see at least 4 decimal places for imperial measurements (eg 1/16" = 0.0625").
-I also like seeing measurements in both imperial and metric units as there are still parts in FRC designed around the metric system (e.g. [[REV]]'s [[Neo 550]]).
+I also like seeing measurements in both imperial and metric units as there are still parts in FRC designed around the metric system (e.g. brushless CIM class motors like the [[NEO Brushless V1.1]] and [[Kraken X60]] have an outer diameter of 60mm).

 Luckily, you can change how the measure tool displays measurements:
 1. Open a new part (make sure there are no other windows open in SolidWorks!)